ben-toogood/docs/carriers/royal-mail.md

 ### Connecting Royal Mail

-In order to connect your Royal Mail account to HutchOS, we require the following information:
+In order to connect your Royal Mail account to Pimento, we require the following information:

 - Account Number
 - Legal Name